EthicalSource/ethicalsource.dev/content/apply.md

 </div>

 <h3 class="hidden">
   Thank you for your application.
 If we have any questions we will contact you.
 Otherwise, check your email for an invitation to our Slack community.
+Once you have joined, please add your pronouns and a brief bio to your Slack profile.
 </h3>